makrai/notes/merrill2010-param-norm-grow.md

   * one that locally targets a small number of positions, and
   * one that attends uniformly over the full sequence, enabling an “average” operation
-* Empirically, we find that both of these head types emerge in trained transformer language models
+* Empirically, we: both of these head types emerge in trained transformer LMs
   * These capabilities
-    reveal how the transformer can process various formal languages, and could also suggest how it might represent the structure of natural language
+    reveal how the transformer can process various formal languages, and
+    * could suggest how it might represent the structure of natural language
-* Combined, our theoretical and empirical results shed light on the linguistic inductive biases imbued in the transformer architecture by GD, and could serve as a tool to analyze, visualize, and improve transformers
+* Combined, our theoretical and empirical results shed light on the ling inductive biases imbued in the transformer architecture by GD, and could serve as a tool to analyze, visualize, and improve transformers
 * we discuss potential causes of norm growth in §5
   * We prove transformers are approximately homogeneous (Ji & Telgarsky, 2020)
     * a property that has been extensively studied in deep learning theory